Voisin 1907 biplane: Farman's successes

-On 15 October he succeeded in making a flight of around 285 m, which would have been a world record for distance had it been officially observed and measured, and following more flights on 19 and 23 October, including an officially witnessed flight of 185 m which won an award from the Aero Club de France for a flight of over 150 metres, he set a new world record for distance with a flight of 771 m.
+On 15 October, he succeeded in making a flight of around 285 m, which would have been a world record for distance had it been officially observed and measured, and following more flights on 19 and 23 October, including an officially witnessed flight of 185 m which won an award from the Aero Club de France for a flight of over 150 metres, he set a new official world record for distance with a flight of 771 m.
 This flight won prizes awarded by the AeCF for flights of over 300 and 500 metres and also gained the Archdeacon Cup for the greatest distance flown.